-The Information Department offers presentations to groups of between 10 and 70 people covering the history, workings and activities of the Court.
-They last approximately one hour.
-Presentations are available in English and French, and are free of charge.
-No presentations are given during public hearings/sittings of the Court, or at weekends.
+The Information Department offers presentations to groups of a minimum of 10 people and a maximum of 30 people, covering the history, workings and activities of the Court.
+They last approximately one hour, are available in English and French, and are free of charge.
+No presentations are given during public hearings or sittings of the Court, or on weekends.

-The Information Department will inform the contact person as soon as possible by e-mail whether or not the request has been accepted.
+The Information Department will inform the requester as soon as possible by email whether or not the request has been accepted.

 In view of its limited staff numbers, the Department cannot accommodate all the requests that it receives.
 We therefore apologize in advance to all those wishing to visit whose requests are unsuccessful.

-Please note that, on occasion, the Information Department may be obliged to cancel visits at short notice, due to public hearings/sittings of the Court or other unforeseen circumstances.
+Please note that, on occasion, the Information Department may be obliged to cancel visits at short notice because of public hearings or sittings of the Court or other unforeseen circumstances.
 The Court cannot accept any responsibility in such cases.

-Visitors are asked to be punctual and to arrive at the gates of the Peace Palace at least 10 minutes before their visit is due to start, in order to go through security screening.
+Visitors are asked to be punctual and to arrive at the gates of the Peace Palace at least 10 minutes before their visit is due to start, in order to allow time for security screening.

 Visitors are reminded that they will be entering an international court and are therefore asked to observe appropriate standards of conduct.

-Visitors must carry a valid proof of identity (passport, identity card or driving licence).
+Visitors must carry valid proof of identity (passport, identity card or driving licence).

 Visitors are requested to dress appropriately (no beachwear, provocative attire or displays of potentially offensive insignia).